kaleido-io/pet-dvp/atomic-settlement.md

 The locking mechanism must have safety features that protect against the following failure scenarios.
 A failure scenario can either be due to an intentional decision against the proposal, or malicious action to fail to fulfill required obligations.

-Because the proposed mechanism focuses on intra-chain settlements only, meaning all the target tokens are deployed on the same chain, the risks are all in the setup phase, where each counterpart is expected to fulfill their side of the bargain obligation.
-Once the setup is complete and approved, the final settlement happens atomically guaranteed by the underlying blockchain protocol.
+Because the proposed mechanism focuses on intra-chain settlements only, meaning all the target tokens are deployed on the same chain, the risks are all in the setup phase, where each counterparty is expected to fulfill their side of the bargain obligation.
+Once the setup is complete and approved, the final settlement happens atomically, guaranteed by the underlying blockchain protocol.

 ```mermaid
 sequenceDiagram